rebelwarrior/numenera/setting/ninth-world.md

 How to approach the weird.
 I don't like how the 9th World setting is presented where the weird is presented as normal yet it somehow need to be weird too.
 So let's introduce the strange but familiar concept and the Lovecraftian weird.

-The world of the 9th world is a mostly medieval world, but one where "magic" (aka Numenera) is common place.
+The world of the Ninth world is a mostly medieval world, but one where "magic" (aka Numenera) is common place.
 However, magic is very dangerous.
 To abuse it is to court disaster.
 So everybody is somewhat skeptical about it.

 Strange but familiar:
 Strange but familiar things are things that are analogues to today's world but slightly different.
 So fungi-boars instead of pigs for example, but they are exactly like pigs with a slight twist but otherwise the same.